Menu Close

 “It can be an extremely overwhelming time at the best of times, but especially in this current political and financial climate.”

-The Dundee University Yoga Society shared with us the main obstacles students face in accessing mental health support and how they could be addressed with appropriate support and guidance towards services.
+The Dundee University Yoga Society shared with us the main obstacles students face in accessing mental health support and how they can be addressed with appropriate support and guidance towards services.
 Read more here.

 You can request flyers and support information cards from us to distribute around seating areas on campus and pin them on community noticeboards.
 With your help, we can ensure that every student knows they can turn to us for support.

-Find out more about EasyFundraising and sign up today!
+Find out more about easyfundraising and sign up today!

 support

-Our Advice and Support Service is open Monday to Friday, 10 am to 4 pm, where advisers can signpost you to local support that most fits your needs, including our own Change Mental Health services.
+Our Advice and Support Service is open Monday to Friday, 10am to 4pm (closed for lunch between 12.30pm and 1.30pm), where advisers can signpost you to local support that most fits your needs, including our own Change Mental Health services.
 We offer initial advice on money worries and help to deal with emergencies.

 Contact 0808 8010 515, email us at advice@changemh.org or fill out the enquiry form on the Advice and Support Service page.